Raw Dog Food - Is It Better Ground, In Chunks or Whole?

-There have been many cases of fractured teeth and choking due to chewing on large bones.
+There have been many cases of fractured teeth and choking due to chewing on large animal bones.
 Of all reported cases, 92% of the dogs received bones regularly.
 Dogs that are hasty are the most prone to incidents of choking.

 According to the Association of American Feed Control Officials (AAFCO), the minimum requirements for a dog’s variety of vital nutrients are:

 Omega-3 fatty acids that have been shown to promote healthy brain and eye development in young animals.
 The caloric density of foods designed for adults and puppies can also be very different.